List of Star Trek novels: Short story collections

-Titan Books (1987–2021)
+Titan Books (1987–2024)

 A division of the Titan Publishing Group, Titan Books reprinted Simon & Schuster and Bantam Books originals for the United Kingdom market from 1987 to 1995.
 Penguin Random House distributes Titan's licensed publications to the United States and Canada.
 Outside of North America, Titan's reprints are the most widely available editions.
-Many reprints include spelling changes and corrections to the original text to align with Titan's house style and British spelling conventions.
+Many reprints include spelling corrections and unexplained prose changes to the original text.

 Star Trek reprints (1987–1993)

-Reprints of Pocket Book's Star Trek novels with a different number scheme from the original publication:
+Reprints of Pocket Book's Star Trek novels with different number stamps:

 Giant Novel reprints (1987–1990)

-Reprints of select novels marketed as Star Trek Giant Novels, each featuring cover art and design by Boris Vallejo.
-The reprint of Enterprise: The First Voyage, by Vonda N. McIntyre, was scheduled for a September 1987 release, but was withdrawn for unknown reasons.
-Not all printings include a number stamp.
+Reprints of select novels marketed as Star Trek Giant Novels, each featuring step-back cover art by Boris Vallejo.
+The reprint of Enterprise: The First Voyage, by Vonda N. McIntyre, was scheduled for a September 1987 release but was withdrawn for unknown reasons.

 New Voyages reprints (1992)

 Reprints of Star Trek: The New Voyages short story collections.
-Both volumes include significant spelling corrections and unexplained prose changes.
+Both volumes include spelling corrections and unexplained prose changes.

 Star Trek Adventures reprints (1993–1995)

 Reprints of Bantam's Star Trek Adventures excluding Spock Must Die!
 (1970) and Spock, Messiah!
 (1976).
-Some printings include significant spelling corrections and unexplained prose changes.
-Not all printings include a number stamp.
+Some printings include spelling corrections and unexplained prose changes.

-Autobiography series (2015–2021)
+Autobiography series (2015–2023)

 Autobiographies as written by the titular characters.
 The authors are credited as "editors".
-The series follows the continuity of films, television series, and relaunch book lines.
+The series follows the continuity of the television series and films.
 The Autobiography of Mr. Spock was previously scheduled for release in 2018, but was rescheduled for unknown reasons.
-Not all printings include a number stamp.
+Volume numbers vary by language and market.